 My sister in law treated Chad and I to Chipotle's for lunch about 6 years ago and I have been hooked ever since.
 As I have confessed before I love the food at some restaurants, but for so many reasons eating out is completely lost on me.
-Over the last year I have created copycat recipes of Chipotle's Cilantro Lime Rice and Guacamole.
+Over the last few years I have created copycat recipes of Chipotle's Cilantro Lime Rice and Guacamole.

 Once again, I began researching and taste testing to develop my copycat recipe.
 Once the dish was complete I hosted an awesome party and invited my friends to partake in a burrito bar starring our Chipotle's Copycat Barbacoa.
 It's tender and moist seared beef, braised in an incredible blend of adobo, lime, cumin, garlic and oregano that come together to blow away any barbacoa you have ever tasted.